martinmoene/span-lite/README.md

-byte_span(): Allows building a span of std::byte from a single object (C++17, byte-lite) byte_span(): Allows building a span of const std::byte from a single const object (C++17, byte-lite) first(), last(), subspan() [span_FEATURE_NON_MEMBER_FIRST_LAST_SUB=1] first(): Allows to create a sub span of the first n elements last(): Allows to create a sub span of the last n elements subspan(): Allows to create a sub span starting at a given offset first(): Allows to create a sub span from a span compatible container last(): Allows to create a sub span from a span compatible container subspan(): Allows to create a sub span from a span compatible container size(): Allows to obtain the number of elements via size() ssize(): Allows to obtain the number of elements via ssize() tuple_size<>: Allows to obtain the number of elements via std::tuple_size<> (C++11)
+byte_span(): Allows building a span of std::byte from a single object (C++17, byte-lite) byte_span(): Allows building a span of const std::byte from a single const object (C++17, byte-lite) first(), last(), subspan() [span_FEATURE_NON_MEMBER_FIRST_LAST_SUB=1] first(): Allows to create a sub span of the first n elements (span, template parameter) first(): Allows to create a sub span of the first n elements (span, function parameter) first(): Allows to create a sub span of the first n elements (compatible container, template parameter) first(): Allows to create a sub span of the first n elements (compatible container, function parameter) last(): Allows to create a sub span of the last n elements (span, template parameter) last(): Allows to create a sub span of the last n elements (span, function parameter) last(): Allows to create a sub span of the last n elements (compatible container, template parameter) last(): Allows to create a sub span of the last n elements (compatible container, function parameter) subspan(): Allows to create a sub span starting at a given offset (span, template parameter) subspan(): Allows to create a sub span starting at a given offset (span, function parameter) subspan(): Allows to create a sub span starting at a given offset (compatible container, template parameter) subspan(): Allows to create a sub span starting at a given offset (compatible container, function parameter) size(): Allows to obtain the number of elements via size() ssize(): Allows to obtain the number of elements via ssize() tuple_size<>: Allows to obtain the number of elements via std::tuple_size<> (C++11)